 Bone loss: the hidden consequences of missing teeth

-Missing teeth can have obvious consequences on the aesthetic of your smile.
-However, it’s the additional social and physical impact of tooth loss that is often underestimated.
-With Christmas approaching, now more than ever individuals are realising the wider impact of missing teeth.
-Perhaps you’re unable to eat your favourite festive foods, or maybe you hide your mouth whilst talking to loved ones.The truth is, living without teeth can take a real toll on your self-confidence and your ability to socialise with others, as well as on your physical ability to enjoy certain foods.
+Missing teeth can have obvious aesthetic consequences on your smile.
+However, it’s the additional social and physical impact of tooth loss that’s often underestimated.
+Living without teeth can take a real toll on your confidence and ability to socialise with others, as well as your physical ability to enjoy certain foods.
 And the consequences don’t stop there.

-Whilst tooth loss can reduce your chewing capacity, missing teeth also have a huge impact on your facial aesthetic.
-Many people don’t know this, but tooth loss can actually lead to bone loss.
-This is because your jawbone serves the function of supporting your teeth; without the stimulation from your natural teeth, the jawbone begins to dissolve away over time, leading to changes in your facial structure.
-This is why many people with missing teeth have sunken facial features and take on a prematurely aged look.
-The good news is there are ways these consequences can be avoided.
+Your jawbone serves the function of supporting your teeth.
+Without the stimulation from your natural teeth, the jawbone begins to dissolve over time, leading to changes in your facial structure.
+This is why many people with missing teeth have sunken facial features and develop a prematurely aged appearance.
+But the good news is there are ways these consequences can be avoided.